alexvasseur/redis-rdi-postgresql/README.md

 docker exec -it redis-rdi-postgresql-rdi-1 /bin/bash
 ./install.sh
+# ... interactive installation
-# you can declare "redis" and "6379" with default user and no password, no TLS for RDI Redis database
+# you can setup hostname "redis" and port "6379"
+# with default user and no password, no TLS
+# for RDI Redis database
+# (using Redis Stack for now - wip)
 ```

 # TODO
 - silent instal
 - combine with RE in docker compose
 - add demo scenario
+- assess if Redis Stack is best/needed/workable for demo

 # Installation log example